hieunguyentranhoang/251-Mathematical-Modeling-Assignment/README.md

       --confirm_ilp --seed 42 | tee logs/functional_test.log
     ```
     *(Note: The custom weight vector `0,0,0,0,10` targets the `p_final` place to test if the optimizer can bypass the deadlock).*

+**Explanation:**
+* `--objective custom --weights 0,0,0,0,10`: assigns a high reward to the `p_final` place and zero to other places, forcing the optimizer to prefer the successful completion marking.
+* `--confirm_ilp`: enables the hybrid BDD+ILP deadlock checker to prove that the reported deadlock is reachable using the state equation.
+* `--seed 42`: makes any randomized components reproducible across runs.

 ### 2. Performance Benchmark (Explicit vs. BDD)
 * **Model:** `philosophers_12.pnml` (State space: ~39,202)